IVERIC bio Inc. (ISEE) Shares Down Despite Recent Market Volatility

-IVERIC bio Inc. (NASDAQ: ISEE)’s stock price has decreased by -1.39 compared to its previous closing price of 23.81.
-Despite this, the company has experienced a -4.40% fall in its stock price over the last five trading sessions.
+IVERIC bio Inc. (NASDAQ: ISEE)’s stock price has decreased by -0.37 compared to its previous closing price of 24.36.
+Nevertheless, the company has seen a gain of 3.36% in its stock price over the last five trading days.

 Is It Worth Investing in IVERIC bio Inc. (NASDAQ: ISEE) Right Now?